vaibhavcariappa/gipher/README.md

 Open a browser and enter the URL - 'http://localhost:8080/' to launch the Gipher Application.

 To bring down the application
-- Use Cntr+c to shutdown the docker containers.
+- Use 'Ctrl+c' to shutdown the docker containers.
 - Run $docker-compose down

 This will bring down and remove the docker containers.